raffael-kaas7/depot_tracker/README.md

 # currently limited to two depots (only comdirect)

 # Mock
-USE_MOCK=false # use "old" depot data (automatically stored in normal mode) to avoid authentication for development purposes USE_GENERATED_MOCK_DATA=false # dummy data for showcasing the app without personal depot data (no depot insights)
+USE_GENERATED_MOCK_DATA=false # dummy data for showcasing the app without personal depot data (no depot insights)
 ```